siobhon-egan/oxforddown-murdoch/README.md

   doi = {10.5281/zenodo.3484682},
 }
 ```

+---

+# Instructions

+The following instructions are from [ulyngs/oxforddown](https://github.com/ulyngs/oxforddown)

 ## Video tutorials
 NOTE: as per v2.0, the introduction chapter no longer needs to be named \_introduction.Rmd!
 Apart from this, the videos should still be mostly right!